 A strong advisory system underscores the school's deep commitment to supporting, nurturing and challenging each individual to find his/her own voice and become the best s/he can be.
-That is, in fact, at the heart of a school culture that is defined by the deep respect that exists between our students and all the adult members of our community--teachers, administrators and staffers alike.

 Minimum requirements and guidelines for credit provide a framework that a student should use to plan his/her curriculum program.
 The expectation for graduation is that a student will present a fully balanced program each year, under the direction and approval of the cluster advisor and the Upper School Director.
 We assess academic credits by simply counting each mod as 1 credit.
 To qualify for a Calhoun diploma, students must successfully complete a minimum of the following:

 World Languages: 9 Credits (9 Mods - must be in a single language)

 Fine Arts: 9 Credits (9 Mods)

 Physical Education: 8 Credits (2 credits per year)

 Life Skills: 1 credit (beginning with the Class of 2012)